nicokuehn-dci/Performinator/README.md

 ## Learning Capabilities: Continuous Improvement

-TuxTrax now includes learning capabilities that allow the software to learn from every user input and output, making it more stable and intelligent over time.
+Performinator now includes learning capabilities that allow the software to learn from every user input and output, making it more stable and intelligent over time.
 This is achieved through the integration of the `LearningManager` class, which captures user interactions and updates the model accordingly.

 ### How It Works